 - Perspective.
 As a contractor, you're typically only seeing your own job sites, and have a limited line of sight to the types of losses the industry is experiencing.
 But with dedicated Travelers Risk Control and Claim professionals, the benchmarking that we do around the country allows us to come to your site with the perspective of what your peers are doing differently and what trends in safety we're seeing in and across the industry.
 Not to mention the hours of courtroom experience defending claims.

 "Our risk control team visits over 300 job sites per month.
-We see patterns and draw insights," according to Bob Kreuzer, Vice President of Construction Risk Control at Travelers.
+We see patterns and draw insights," according to Ken Wengert, Vice President, Risk Control – Construction, Energy and Marine at Travelers.
 "We have the expertise to address many of the risks facing the construction industry, such as construction defect losses, contract risk and fleet related exposures."

 - Industry knowledge.
 Aside from our decades of experience Travelers has in construction, most of our Risk Control staff, and many underwriters and Claim professionals, come from the construction industry.
 Travelers insures more than 5,000 contractors across the United States, including General Contractors, trade and heavy highway street and road contractors.
 That depth of experience, coupled with our wide footprint across the industry, gives us unique industry perspective.
 When you engage with a Travelers construction expert, they will have an understanding and appreciation for the risks your business faces on a daily basis, both on and off the job site.

 - Data.
 In addition to years of front-line perspective and knowledge, our deep engagement in construction translates to rich data, which gives us insight into the industry.
 While losses can and will happen, translating that loss data into insights can help our customers prevent similar losses in the future.
 Every Travelers Risk Control site survey is information that gets aggregated into benchmarking data for your company and the industry to recognize risk sooner and be safer and more productive.